zihanz12/uiuc-cs-wiki/guide/section0.md

 ## 0.1 Preparing for Your First Semester

 The best way to academically prepare is to celebrate your acceptance by getting a much needed break and enjoying your final moments as a high school student by spending time with friends and family.
 Unless you're planning on taking a proficiency exam to place out of a class, you do not need to do anything to prepare yourself for the CS curriculum at UIUC.
-That said, if you think you're rusty and want to practice coding before you start in class, [leetcode](leetcode.com) and [hackerrank](hackerrank.com) are both great resources to brush up on your programming skills.
+That said, if you think you're rusty and want to practice coding, [leetcode](leetcode.com) and [hackerrank](hackerrank.com) are both good resources to brush up on your programming skills.

 ## 0.2 Proficiency Exams